-Figure 5: The number of pads in a cluster versus the high voltage (left) and the fraction of the cluster charge which is collected in the pad with largest signal with 360 V (right).
-239 240 For tracks parallel to the pad plane, transverse spreading is defined precisely within the given column.
-While for oblique tracks and large square pads, the separation between longitudinal and transverse spreading is more complicated.
-In order to distinguish these two spreading topologies, we define more sophisticated cluster patterns shown on Figure 6.
+For tracks parallel to the pad plane, transverse spreading is defined precisely within the given column.
+While for inclined tracks and large square pads, the separation between longitudinal and transverse spreading is more complicated.
+In order to distinguish these two spreading topologies, we define more sophisticated cluster patterns shown in Figure 6.
 These clusters are repeated to pave the whole ERAM.
-In the case of square pads, these patterns are optimized for angles with tangents 0, 1, 0.5, 0.3 respectively.
+In the case of square pads, these patterns are optimized for angles with tangents 0 (column), 1 (diagonal), 0.5 (2 by 1), 0.3 (3 by 1) respectively.
 In the case of rectangular pads, the optimal angles are slightly different.